kunalmsharma/sharma_kunal_spring2017/Final/readme.md

 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/extra/imdb.jpg)

+# Information regarding the IMDB 5000 Movie Dataset
 ## The data is of IMDB 5000 Movie Dataset is in the CSV format and the name of the file is movie_metadata.csv which contains all the information regarding the entire aspect of a movie.
+Just to give a glimse of what the data contains, it has columns like director_name, num_critic_for_reviews, num_voted_users, genres, gross, etc. This shows that it contains every piece od data that is useful and related to the movie.

+# Collection of Data
+## The data has been gathered from online source.
+It contains all the related informtion regarding movies and it is sored in the csv format.
+In order to perform analysis we have to read the csv file in python and then do relevant analysis as per user's choice.

 # Analysis Performed